ibbles/LearningGoogleAppsScript/HTML Popup.md

 }
 ```

-The above produces a HTML dialog with the title `My Dialog Title`, a close button, and the text `Hello, World!`.

-From the Google Sheets document select Top Menu Bar > My Menu > Shove HTML Dialog.
+From the Google Sheets document select Top Menu Bar > My Menu > Show HTML Dialog.
-A dialog windows opens, displaying the text `Hello, World!`.
+A dialog windows opens, displaying the title `My Dialog Title`, a close button, and the text `Hello, World!`.

 # Scriptlet